AyeCode/events-for-geodirectory/readme.txt

 = 2.0.0.17 =
 * Allow to show event date raw value with gd_post_meta - CHANGED
+* Screen keyboard on iPhone 7 prevents working with the calendar - FIXED

 = 2.0.0.16 =
 * Event calendar looses the location when redirected to search page - FIXED